This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 Most Affordable Subscription: WhiskerDocs Review

-With over three million customers, WhiskerDocs is a well-respected online vet service that gives you access to licensed vets 24/7 with a variety of options.
-They stand out as one of the most affordable subscription plans available at $16.99 per month or $129.99 per year, giving you unlimited phone, chat, and email support 24/7.
-WhiskerDocs also offers on-demand single appointments by phone or live chat for $39.99 per session.
+With over three million customers, WhiskerDocs is a well-respected online vet service that provides access to licensed vets 24/7 with various options.
+They stand out as one of the most affordable subscription plans.
+They are available at $16.99 per month or $129.99 per year, giving you unlimited phone, chat, and email support 24/7.
+WhiskerDocs also offers on-demand single phone or live chat appointments for $39.99 per session.
 And if your need isn’t urgent, you can consult with a vet via email for $4.99 per session.

 WhiskerDocs also partners with several pet insurance companies.
-If you have a pet insurance policy with Pets Best, 24PetProtect, or Spot, you get access to WhiskerDocs included in your policy.
-This can be a great option if you’re looking for pet insurance and also want 24/7 remote access to licensed vets.
+If you have a pet insurance policy with companies such as Pets Best, 24PetProtect, or Spot, you get access to WhiskerDocs.
+This can be a great option if you’re looking for pet insurance and want 24/7 remote access to licensed vets for peace of mind.

 Pros | Cons |